Exercises for Hamstring Strain

 • Hold for 20 seconds on each leg.

 These stretches help improve flexibility and reduce stiffness, promoting faster hamstring pull recovery.
 Stretching exercises are essential to ensure the success of physical therapy for hamstring injury.
+Adding dynamic stretches, such as leg swings, can further enhance the recovery process by improving circulation and preparing the muscles for activity.

 Physical Therapy Exercises After Hamstring Strain